bhumika2003252/real-time-scanner/README.md

-# 🗣️ Language Translator Deluxe
+# 🗣️ Real Time Scanner- Using Tesseract

 Language Translator Deluxe is a modern PyQt5-based desktop application that allows users to extract and translate text from images, PDFs, or live camera feed into English using OCR (Tesseract) and Google Translate.
 The application features a clean, responsive, and visually appealing UI with animated tabs and rich user interaction.